hometogo/hometogo-data-code-snippets/superset/dbt_connector/readme.md

 # Overview

 This directory contains a connector that aims to keep dbt and Superset in sync.
-Further info can be found in the [this article](https://).
+Further info can be found in [this article](https://).

 ## How does it work?